humungus-gungi/bootyquest/README.md

 - Imwe recruits *Ifa Kell* (Guardians of the Whills)
 	+ Recommends use of pilgrims (other party members)
-	+ Holochron contains all their records --> journal of the wills, archives of the galaxy.
+	+ Holochron contains all their records --> journal of the Whills, archives of the galaxy.
 Otherwise everything will be forgotten.
 All records are here - Empire wishes to destroy.

 - Checkpoint with 4 troopers, 2 sergeants (result of 1 dark destiny)
 	+ Jarlo and Ohesha decided to sneak through as merchants (force die roll to influence the checkpoint guards = 2 light side) to convince that he and Ohesha are going to a hotel on the other side of town.